 Planning to qualify for Veteran’s Aid and Attendance benefits is not for the untrained.
 Our attorneys are accredited by the Veterans Administration to represent clients before the VA.
 There are many scam operators preying on vulnerable seniors, claiming they can qualify them for government assistance.
 Be sure you get your advice from an advisor accredited by the Veterans Administration and not by someone trying to sell you a financial product such as an annuity.
 Call our office today to schedule your appointment.

 If you, or a spouse, served your country, it is now time for your country to help take care of you.
 The benefits provided by Veteran’s Aid and Attendance can make a huge difference every month if you are living on a fixed income.
-Let our experienced and knowledgeable Riverside Veteran’s Aid and Attendance attorneys help ensure that you receive the benefits to which you are entitled.
+Let our experienced and knowledgeable Southern California Veteran’s Aid and Attendance attorneys help ensure that you receive the benefits to which you are entitled.
 Contact us online or call our Riverside office at 951-888-1460 to schedule a consultation.

 Visit One of Our Southern California Locations

 With office locations throughout Southern California, Sandoval Legacy Group, a Division of Holstrom, Block & Parke, offers representation for Estate Planning, Special Needs Planning, Trust Administration, Probate, and Conservatorships in Riverside, San Bernardino, Orange, San Diego, and Los Angeles County.